A good NPS is all relative.

 Customer-centricity within each department within your business can help to bridge the gap in customer experience and improve the customer journey.

-“When everyone in the company has a single goal, to serve your customers better, improvements to NPS will happen on their own,” says Arttu Haho, CEO of Trustmary USA.
+“When everyone in the company has a single goal, to serve your customers better, improvements to NPS will happen on their own,” says Arttu Haho, Chief Growth Officer of Trustmary.

 A good example of a company that does this is Slack.
 The messaging app incorporated customer feedback into its strategy from day one.

 You’ve done the research, you’ve used the data, you’ve made the changes.
 Now tell your Detractors the good news.